groue/GRMustache/Guides/runtime/helpers.md

 ## Overview

-When GRMustache renders a section `{{#name}}...{{/name}}`, it looks for the `name` key in the [context stack](context_stack.md).
+When GRMustache renders a section `{{#name}}...{{/name}}`, it looks for the `name` key in the [context stack](context_stack.md), using the standard Key-Value Coding `valueForKey:` method.
 GRMustache may find a string, an [array](loops.md), a [boolean](booleans.md), whatever, or a helper.
 It's here a matter of attaching code, instead of regular values, to the keys of your data objects.

-We'll cover below two techniques:

-- specific selectors: one of your data objects implements a selector that matches a section name.
-- dedicated helper classes: one of your data objects returns a `<GRMustacheHelper>` object through `valueForKey:`.

-The selector technique is easily implemented, but rather ad-hoc.
-The latest provides higher encapsulation and reusability, but you'll have to write a full Objective-C class.
+GRMustache recognizes a helper when it finds an object that conforms to the `GRMustacheHelper` protocol.

 ## Helpers in action: implementing a localizing helper

-For the purpose of demonstration, we'll implement a helper that translates, via `NSLocalizedString`, the content of the section: one will expect `{{#localize}}Delete{{/localize}}` to output `Effacer` when the locale is French.
+For the purpose of demonstration, we'll implement a helper that translates, via `NSLocalizedString`, the content of the section.

-### Implementing helpers with specific selectors

-If the context used for mustache rendering implements the `localizeSection:withContext:` selector (generally, a method whose name is the name of the section, to which you append `Section:withContext:`), then this method will be called when rendering the section.

-The choice of the class that should implement this selector is up to you, as long as it can be reached in the [context stack](context_stack.md).

 For instance, let's focus on the following template snippet: